What is the relevance MRI in prostate cancer? - Multiparametric MRI

 Monitoring of prostate cancer

-Patients with a low grade prostate cancer are often placed on active surveillance after an initial biopsy. mpMRI is providing a non-invasive option replacing the need for multiple regular biopsies.
+Patients with a low grade prostate cancer are often placed on active surveillance after an initial biopsy. mpMRI is providing a non-invasive option replacing the need for multiple regular biopsies6.

 Focal therapy